carleshf/carleshf.github.io/_posts/2016-09-12-r-and-regex-find-all-occurrences.md

 ---
 published: true
 layout: post
-title: R and regex: find all occurrences
+title: R and regex - find all occurrences
 ---

 In R there are many functions that work with a pattern written as a regular expression.
 Today I needed to deal with one of these functions: `str_locate_all` ([doc](http://www.rdocumentation.org/packages/stringr/versions/1.1.0/topics/str_locate)) from `stringr`